Table of Contents

 portfolio, for example, you should NOT set the portfolio category base to

 portfolio too, as this will not be unique and cause a conflict.
-WordPress requires something unique so it can distinguish categories from portfolio items.
+WordPress requires something unique so it can distinguish categories from projects.

 Portfolio Archive Permalink